FlyingMatrix/multi-agent-code-optimizer/README.md

 ### 💡 Validation

-For example, consider the following code in the script of  `example.py`:
+- For example, consider the following code in the script  `example.py`:

 ```
 def factorial(n):